This section describes how to declare HTML elements in templates.

 Caveat: when using a callback for the text content of an element,

-property is slightly more efficient than the $
+the text property is slightly more efficient than the $ property.

 performance is critical.